St. Mary Armenian Apostolic Church: History

 On August 16, 1987 the foundation was laid for the new church building; on May 27, 1990, the new building was consecrated and its first Holy Mass was celebrated.
 The Church was officially named St. Mary Armenian Apostolic Church.

 In the spring of 2012 the church was renovated under the auspices of the Prelate of Canada, Archbishop Khajag Hagopian.

+In September 2025, a new HVAC system was installed.

+In early 2026 the roof was replaced and is scheduled to finish in April 2026.

 Pastors

 As of 2024 St. Mary Armenian Apostolic Church has had ten parish priests: